 There is a lot of useful information on www.childcarechoices.gov.uk and there is a link to a calculator to help you work out what you are entitled to and to help you decide which scheme will be best for you and your family.
 Please note you cannot participate in both schemes so if you decide to join tax-free childcare you must leave our childcare voucher scheme and would not be able to rejoin.
 You will need to send us an email confirming the reason you need to leave the scheme within 90 days.

 It is a legal agreement between you, the Church Commissioners and your funding body.
 You agree to give up a fixed amount of your stipend each month in exchange for electronic childcare vouchers.
 This allows you to save tax and National Insurance on your childcare costs; your funding body will also save National Insurance.
 The agreement will remain in place for the remainder of the tax year and you would need to re-apply by 31 March each year to continue to benefit.

 - Childcare vouchers will impact on tax credits

 - Childcare vouchers will not affect your pension entitlement

-- It may affect your entitlement to statutory pay if you do not qualify for a full stipend while you are on parental leave ie maternity, paternity or adoption leave
+- It may affect your entitlement to statutory pay if you do not qualify for a full stipend while you are on parental leave ie maternity, paternity, adoption or shared parental leave

 How does it work?